 What does Taoglas need?

-- the host processor does not interfere with or “talk” to the receiver or take any other action that affects the GNSS during testing.
-Testing will take > 6 hours.
+It is critical that the GNSS receiver is powered on when power is applied to the device and that the host processor does not interfere with or “talk” to the receiver or take any other action that affects the GNSS during testing.

 The output from this effort will be presented in a written report with major sections covering: